-There is an apparent inconsistency between Example 3 to 5 C.F.R. § 2634.304(d) and the Note to 5 C.F.R. § 2634.304(e) in the method for valuing tickets to events that include food and beverages not consumed in connection with overnight lodging for reporting purposes.
-Those consumables are excluded from the definition of "gift" for reporting purposes under 5 U.S.C. app.
-The Note provides the correct method 8 109(5)(D). for The reportable value of a ticket to an event is the valuation. market value of the ticket minus the value of food and beverages not consumed in connection with overnight lodging.
+$^{7}$ There is an apparent inconsistency between Example 3 to 5 C.F.R. § 2634.304(d) and the Note to 5 § 2634.304(e) in the method for valuing tickets to events that include food and beverages not consumed in connection with overnight lodging for reporting purposes. consumables are excluded from the definition of "gift" for report purposes under 5 U.S.C. app. § 109(5)(D).
+The Note provides the correct method for valuation.
+The reportable value of a ticket to an event is the market value of the ticket minus the value of food and beverages not consumed in connection with overnight lodging.
 Example 3 may be read to suggest that the entire value of the ticket need not be reported even though it is (intended) to exceed the required monetary reporting threshold because of the food and beverages reporting exclusion.
-This only would be true if the value of the food and beverages consumed were equal to the full market value of the ticket to the event.
-There also is a Example 3 to 5 C.F.R. mathematical error in § 2634.304(d) (two tickets valued at \$150 each do not exceed the \$305 threshold as suggested in the example).
-The value of the two tickets should have been adjusted at the same time as the \$305 threshold so that the total would exceed the \$305 threshold.
-This will be corrected in the next revision of the Standards of Ethical Conduct for Employees of the Executive Branch.
+This only would be true if the value of the food and beverages consumed was equal to the full market value of the ticket to the event.
+There also is a mathematical error in Example 3 to 5 C.F.R. § 2634.304(d) (two tickets valued at \$150 each do not exceed the \$305 threshold as suggested in the example).
+The value of the two tickets should have been adjusted at (continued)